-No building permit shall be issued except in conformity with the provisions of this Zoning Ordinance.
+No building permit shall be issued except in conformity with the provisions of this Zoning Ordinance and other applicable Village of Grafton ordinances.

 1243.16 AMENDMENTS OF APPROVED APPLICATIONS.

 - (a) Minor Amendments. - (1) For any review procedure, the Zoning Inspector is authorized to allow minor changes related to design of an approved application where the change is insignificant and has minimal impact to the overall design of the development.
 This shall not give the Zoning Inspector the authority to vary the requirements of this Zoning Ordinance or any conditions of approval.